Openu20950/OpenApp/README.md

 ## Installation guidelines

 **Note:** You must to enable "Unknown Sources" setting under "Security Settings" in your phone in order to install the APK.
-The reson is that the app are not in Play Store.
+The reason is that the app are not in Play Store.

 ### End users
 To install this application in yours android phone you need to install the [latest apk](https://github.com/Openu20950/2017-app1/releases) file on yours phone.